 This recipe makes 12 servings (1/4 cup per serving).

-They're tart.
-They're wild.
-Despite these facts, the little gooseberry is quite underutilized in the culinary world.
-Gooseberries offer a piquant flavor that's still a favorite in England for jams, jellies, juice and the old "fool" recipe.
+Despite its benefits, the little gooseberry is quite underutilized in the culinary world.
+Gooseberries offer a tart flavor that's still a favorite in England for jams, jellies,68 juice69 and the classic dessert, gooseberry fool.70